scribd/Xcode-OptimizePNG/README.md

 ### Installing in a different version of the Xcode Development Tools

-If you have multiple versions of the Xcode Development Tools installed on your system, you can install the Xcode iPhone PNG Optimizer Enhacement in the different Xcode versions using the environment variable `DEVTOOLS_PATH`.
+If you have multiple versions of the Xcode Development Tools installed on your system, you can install the Xcode iPhone PNG Optimizer Enhacement in the different Xcode versions using the environment variable `DEVELOPER_DIR`.

-**Important:** When you set the `DEVTOOLS_PATH` environment variable, the `install.sh` script will not ask if the directory that `DEVTOOLS_PATH` is set to is really the directory you want to install in to.
+**Important:** When you set the `DEVELOPER_DIR` environment variable, the `install.sh` script will not ask if the directory that `DEVELOPER_DIR` is set to is really the directory you want to install in to.

 <pre>
-shell% <b>setenv DEVTOOLS_PATH "/Developer4" &crarr;</b>
+shell% <b>setenv DEVELOPER_DIR "/Developer4" &crarr;</b>
 shell% <b>./install.sh &crarr;</b>
 Warning: In general, this script must be executed as the super user in order to modify the Xcode Plug-In files.
-Warning: Consider running this script as 'sudo DEVTOOLS_PATH="$DEVTOOLS_PATH" "./install.sh"' instead.
+Warning: Consider running this script as 'sudo DEVELOPER_DIR="$DEVELOPER_DIR" "./install.sh"' instead.

-Installing in to the Xcode Developer Tools at '/Developer4', which was determined by the environment variable DEVTOOLS_PATH.
+Installing in to the Xcode Developer Tools at '/Developer4', which was determined by the environment variable DEVELOPER_DIR.

 A backup of     '/Developer4/Platforms/iPhoneOS.platform/Developer/Library/Xcode/PrivatePlugIns/iPhoneOS Build System Support.xcplugin' was created at: '/Developer4/Platforms/iPhoneOS.platform/Developer/Library/Xcode/PrivatePlugIns/iPhoneOS_xcplugin_backup_20110621193634_41339.tar.gz'